RichardPar/JetsonCUDA_DOODS/README.md

 # NOTES:
 * I am not a C++ developer! this is my first one!
-* mkstmp is used, its insecure as per warnings; but this is a proof of concept
-* Error checking is minimal!
+* Error checking is meh...!

 The Code is build on a Jetson Nano with JETPACK installed.